 · Collect and discard the fatty foam on top (foam may take a minute or 2 to set before you can scoop it off).
 If the liquid still seems thick or solid white, repeat blending and remove another round of fatty foam.
 The liquid should be watery but cloudy when finished.

 · Add the salt and spices and stir by hand to mix.

 · Serve at room temperature.

-Also, I made a quick little video on how I make buttermilk at home.
+And since a video is worth a thousand words, I made a quick little demo of how I make buttermilk at home.
 Here it is on my facebook page.